 Founded by Sarah Worthington Peter in 1848, Moore College of Art & Design is the first and only women’s visual arts college in the nation.
 Established as the Philadelphia School of Design for Women, the College continues to thrive on the promise of empowering women to achieve financial independence by providing a high-quality, career-focused education.

-In recent years, we have expanded our curriculum to include post-baccalaureate programs in addition to continuing education programs for adults and youth.
-In 2009, Moore introduced three graduate level programs.
+In recent years, we have expanded our curriculum to include Post-Baccalaureate programs in addition to continuing education programs for adults and youth.
+In 2009, Moore introduced coeducational graduate level programs.